ratwithacompiler/OBS-captions-plugin/README.md

 ![Installation Mac](https://i.imgur.com/DVZISQI.png)

+### Installation (Linux):

+Linux support is not well tested yet and requires OBS built with caption support (`-DBUILD_CAPTIONS=ON`).

+* Download latest Closed_Captions_Plugin.zip version for Linux [from the releases section](https://github.com/ratwithacompiler/OBS-captions-plugin/releases)
+* Put `libobs_google_caption_plugin.so` into your OBS plugins folder
+  * Plugin folder location can vary a lot depending on distribution or installation source.
+  * May also work in `$HOME/.config/obs-studio/plugins`

 #### Settings for more unusual audio setups that don't use a mic only source in OBS (like 2 PC + audio mixer setups):